As an Amazon Associate, I earn from qualifying purchases.

-This easy recipe for Healthy Apple Nachos make an amazing appetizer, snack, or treat for kids or adults.
+This easy recipe for Apple Nachos make an amazing appetizer, snack, or treat for kids or adults.
 Easy to make ahead, they are a sugar-free crowd pleaser.

 Dude.
 Apple nachos.
 It’s a thing.
 And you need to get on board.

-These tasty little healthy snacks are free of sugar, safe for people who eat: vegan, gluten-free, paleo, Whole30, or dairy-free.
+These tasty little snacks are free of sugar, safe for people who eat: vegan, gluten-free, paleo, Whole30, or dairy-free.
 They’re the perfect alternative to sugary treats and because they are no-cook, your kids can make them their damn selves.

 Self-sufficiency is huge in the Cook household.
 I love my kids, but don’t want them living with me forever. #boysmell